Niamh O'Malley

 Niamh O'Malley is a contemporary Irish artist known for sculptures and moving image installations.
+She was elected to membership in Ireland's artistic academy, Aosdána, and represented the country at the 59th Venice Biennale.

 Early life and education

 Born in County Mayo, Ireland, O’Malley studied at University of Ulster, Belfast, earning her PhD in 2003.
 She lives and works in Dublin.

 Work

 O'Malley has created a number of installations in Ireland and the UK over the last decade.
 Writer Jack Welsh describes her solo show at The Bluecoat, Liverpool: "Encompassing video, painting, sculpture, drawing and printmaking, the exhibition explores O’Malley’s interest in constructing images, primarily using the material and spatial properties of glass."
 Irish Times critic Aidan Dunne discusses her use of glass at the Royal Hibernian Academy: "O’Malley is very taken with glass as a material in her work.
 If transparent, it offers a view on to a scene and often it frames the view.
 It can also fragment the view or obscure it."